timmywil/panzoom/README.md

   // CSS easing used for scale transition
   easing: "ease-in-out",

+  // Transform value to which to always reset (string)
+  // Defaults to the original transform on the element when panzoom is initialized
+  startTransform: undefined,

   // Zoom buttons/links collection (you can also bind these yourself - e.g. `$button.on("click", function( e ) { e.preventDefault(); $elem.panzooom("zoomIn"); });` )
   $zoomIn: $(),
   $zoomOut: $(),